vannoto/CS324E/group_16_assignment3/README.txt

 3. Open the a3_novelvisualization directory, and make sure that the desired .ttf or .otf font file (Old Press.ttf), desired background image (Paper.jpg), and uniquewords.txt are there along with a3_novelvisualization.pde.

 4. Run a3_novelvisualization.pde and generate the word cloud.
+Press the spacebar to generate a new word cloud.

 5. Open the a3_wordfrequency directory, and make sure that wordfrequency.txt is there along with a3_wordfrequency.pde.